RealVNF/common-utils/README.md

 For a more detailed explanation take a look into the dummy implementations:
 `src/dummy_algo/coordinator.py` and `src/dummy_env/dummy_simulator.py`

-### How to run the Random Schedule algorithm against the dummy environment
+### How to run the Random Schedule algorithm against the Simulator

 ```bash
 rs -n "res/networks/triangle.graphml" \